centreon/centreon-documentation/en/installation/installation-of-a-remote-server/using-centreon-iso.md

 ## Register the server

-To transform the server into a Remote Server and register it to the Centreon Central server, execute the following command:
+To transform the server into a Remote Server and register it to the Central server, execute the following command on the future remote server:

 ``` shell
 /usr/share/centreon/bin/registerServerTopology.sh -u <API_ACCOUNT> \